European-XFEL/Karabo/doc/library/guiServer.rst

   temporary session that might have been started on top of the login session.
 * The response is returned immediately in the form of a Hash with the following keys and values:

-type (string) - with the value "onGetGuiSessionInfo" success (boolean) - true if the request was successful, false otherwise reason (string) - error message for failed requests; empty for successful requests sessionStartTime (string) - the UTC timestamp for the session start time in ISO 8601 format;
+type (string) - with the value "getGuiSessionInfo" success (boolean) - true if the request was successful, false otherwise reason (string) - error message for failed requests; empty for successful requests sessionStartTime (string) - the UTC timestamp for the session start time in ISO 8601 format;